Colorado Scenic Byways Map

 The Colorado byway travels through the Four Corners National Monument, following the path of State Highway 145 south to its intersection with US Highway 160 and Cortez.
 It then passes by the southwest area of the San Juan National Forest up to Pleasant View.
 The byway then travels south to Utah.

 Places to Stay & Fun Things to Do

-The closest full service resort to Mesa Verde National Park, across from the Entrance!
-Ancient Cedars has easy Highway access for BIG RVs, full hookup pull-thrus, cabins, tent sites.
-9 miles East of Cortez.
+The closest full service RV Park to Mesa Verde National Park, across from the Entrance!
+Ancient Cedars has easy Highway access for BIG RVs, full hookup RV sites, cabins, tent sites.
+8 miles East of Cortez.

 Outdoor Family FUN!
 Between Telluride and Dolores, Groundhog Lake is a favorite local fishing spot.
 Campground: RV sites, lakeside tenting, mountain cabins.
 Sustainable trophy hunting.
 Boat rentals.

 Dolores Area, Colorado includes: Mcphee Reservoir, Stoner